 Another argument is that sometimes men are referred to as sons of God, such as in Luke 3:38, Matthew 5:9, Romans 8:14 and 19, and Galatians 3:26.
 Unfortunately, each of these is in Greek and Genesis was written in Hebrew, so the exact root is not definite.

 Another problem with this idea as Jesus states that there is no marriage in Heaven (Matthew 22:30), which would mean there would not be procreating.
 So angels would not need the equipment needed to procreate.

 Those who believe that the fallen angels overtook men use these definitions:

 - Sons of God: Men overtaken by fallen angels/demons

 - Nephilim: 100% human

-Since Nephilim is derived from the verb "to fall" this would seem to be a possible fit.
-A possible interpretation of men being overtaken by fallen angels would be that they were possessed by demons.
+Since Nephilim is derived from the verb "to fall," this would seem to be a possible fit.
+A possible interpretation of fallen angels overtaking men would be that demons possessed them.
 This would mean that the offspring or Nephilim were completely human, not hybrids like the first view.
-Mark 5:15, shows demon possession, which proves that it can truly happen, but would those possessed by demons be considered sons of God?
-Nowhere in the biblical texts is there a reference to such men being given that title.
+Mark 5:15 shows demon possession, which proves that it can indeed happen, but would those possessed by demons be considered sons of God?
+Nowhere in the biblical texts is there a reference to such men given that title.

 The Sethite view, unlike the others, does not believe angels were involved at all.
 Believers of this theory would use these definitions: